JMPerez/spotify-player/README.md

 ## Server

 The server can be run locally and also deployed to Heroku.
+You will need to register your own Spotify app and pass the credentials to the server.
+For that:

+1. Create an application on [Spotify's Developer Site](https://developer.spotify.com/my-applications/).
+2. Add as redirect uris both `http://localhost:5000/callback` (for development) and `<production_domain>/callback` (if you want to deploy your app somewhere)
+3. Keep the client ID and client secret somewhere.
+You'll need them next.

 ### Running Locally